LeRoy W. Homer Jr. Foundation

-Mission statement

-The mission of The LeRoy W. Homer Jr. Foundation is to encourage and support young adults who wish to pursue careers as professional pilots and increase awareness to the field of aviation.
-The Foundation awards flight scholarships to obtain private pilot certification.

 History

 The foundation was founded in 2002 by Melodie Homer, the wife of LeRoy Homer.
 The Foundation was established to provide support and encouragement to young adults with an interest in aviation and to help them pursue professional flight instruction leading to certification as a private pilot.
 Aviation scholarships are awarded on a yearly basis to young adults through an application process.
 The scholarship application window is every year from November 1s until January 31.
 Applications are reviewed by a scholarship committee of Foundation board members.
 Once an individual is selected as a scholarship recipient, flight training is expected to be completed the same year.

 Since The Foundation began in 2002, twenty-five scholarships have been granted.
 All twenty-five recipients have received their private pilot license.

 All but one individual is working in the field of aviation as follows:

 Seventeen individuals have graduated from four year programs with degrees including aeronautical engineering, aeronautical science, aviation, flight technology, and aviation business, cyber security and cyber engineering.
 Eight students are currently completing their undergraduate degrees.
 Most recipients have achieved additional ratings – instrument, complex, commercial single & multi-engine, airline transport pilot (ATP) and certified flight instructor (CFI.)

 Two past recipients are graduates of the US Naval Academy and three graduates of the US Air Force Academy, two are presently completing their studies at the US Air Force Academy.
-The Foundation’s scholarship recipients fly FA-18s in the US Navy, C-135 and C-17s in the US Air Force, F-15 in the Air National Guard, MD-11 for Western Global Airlines, MD-88 for Delta Airlines and 737 for American Airlines.
+The Foundation’s scholarship recipients fly FA-18s in the US Navy, C-135 and C-17s in the US Air Force, F-15 in the Air National Guard, MD-11 for Western Global Airlines, MD-88 for Delta Air Lines and 737 for American Airlines.